deethyareddyy/guide-to-adulting/README.md

 - Reduce fear and uncertainty
 - Use of colors and simple language
 - Make goals seem more accessible and realistic

+## Future Implementations
+- Pomodoro Timer
+  - Integrate our own timer instead of an external source
+- Forms
+  - Allow users to provide suggestions and feedback
+- Parallax Scrolling
+  - Smoother transition and more interactive/creative layout

 ## Built With